pingvortex/modu/web/src/lib/docs/server.md

 # Server
 Usage: **modu server [port: default 2424]**

-This will start the built-in modu interpreter server, which can be used to run code on platforms not support by modu, like web! \
+This will start the built-in modu interpreter server, which can be used to run code on platforms not supported by modu, like the web! \
 An example of this is the [Modu Web IDE](../ide).

 The server has the followings endpoints: